26

 Signs of Drug Use in Your Child

-It can sometimes be difficult to discern whether or not alcoholism and drug dependence is a problem with a child, especially during the teenage years.
+It can sometimes be difficult to discern whether or not alcoholism and drug dependence are a problem with a child, especially during the teenage years.
 There can be certain warning signs, but some of them could also be chalked up to just being a teenager as well.
 Every child and situation will be different, so there is no overarching surefire method to determine drug use or alcohol addiction beyond direct admission or being caught red-handed.
-However, there are some specific signs and risk factors to look out for that can assist parents in determining the truth of their situation.
+However, there are some specific signs of drug use and risk factors to look out for that can assist parents in determining the truth of their situation.

 Physical signs

-1. Poor Hygiene and Physical Condition
+Poor Hygiene and Physical Condition

 • Decrease in showers